Bowie Tours and Concert Performances

 'Space Oddity' - David Bowie (vocals), Tony Visconti (conducting), Sterling Campbell (drums), Adam Yauch (bass), Philip Glass (piano) and Kronos Quartet (David Harrington, John Sherba, Hank Dutt and Jennifer Culp).
 David and the band also joined in with Patti Smith on the final encore of 'People Got The Power'.

-2005 SEPTEMBER - 2005 Fashion Rock Awards
+2005 SEPTEMBER - 2005 Fashion Rocks Awards

 8thRadio City Music HallNew York CityUnited States of America

 David performed 'Life On Mars?' with Mike Garson on keyboards.
-Later Arcade Fire backed David on 'Five Years' which segued into 'Wake Up'.
+Later Arcade Fire backed David on 'Five Years' which then segued into 'Wake Up'.

 David Bowie (vocals, 12-string acoustic guitar), Mike Garson (keyboards).
 Win Butler (guitar, vocals), Régine Chassagne (keyboards, backing vocals), Richard Parry (guitar), Tim Kingsbury (bass), Will Butler (percussion) and Sarah Neufeld (violin), Jeremy Gara (drums).

-2005 SEPTEMBER - CMJ 2005 Summerstage
+2005 SEPTEMBER - CMJ 2005 SummerStage

 18thCentral ParkNew York CityUnited States of America